wlh18/html-css-1/README.md

 #### Inline Level

 Inline level elements *DO NOT* start on a new line and will only take up as much width as needed.
-They can share a line with other inline elements.
+They do the following:

+1. Allows other inline or inline-block elements to sit to their left and right
+1. Cannot be assigned a width and height
+1. Respect left and right margins and padding, but not 1.

 For example: the `<span>` tag is a common `inline` display element.